Assistant Attending Physician, Hospital for Special Surgery

 Assistant Attending Physician, New York-Presbyterian Hospital

-As of May 01, 2015, Dr. Perlman reported no financial interest relationships with healthcare industry.
+As of November 13, 2019, Dr. Perlman reported no relationships with healthcare industry.

 Levin Perlman S, Jordan M, Brossmer R, Greengard O, Moscona A. The Use of a Quantitative Fusion Assay to Evaluate HN-receptor Interaction for Human Parainfluenza Virus Type 3.
 Virology 1999;265:57-65

 Perlman S, Fabrizio L, Shaha S, Magid S. Response to Medication Dosing Alerts for Pediatric Inpatients Using a Computerized Provider Order Entry System.
 Applied Clinical Informatics 2011; 2(4):522-533.